Path integral Monte Carlo simulation of global and local superfluidity in liquid $^{4}$He reservoirs separated by nanoscale apertures: PIMC calculations for cylindrical He reservoirs separated by nanoscale apertures

+In addition, we denote the length of the tube along the $z$-axis by $L$ (periodic boundary conditions are imposed in this direction).
+The potential in Eq.(\ref{eq:aperm}) may in general break the cylindrical symmetry of the system.

-We first computed the superfluid fraction in a system of $N=35$ atoms with a single intervening aperture of various diameters $D_{a}$ (Fig.~\ref{fig:aper1} (b)).
-Here the aperture center coincides with the center of the septum (both on the cylinder axis).
+We first computed the superfluid fraction in a cylindrical reservoir ($D_{t}=13$~\AA, $L = 24$~\AA) of $N=35$ atoms with a single intervening aperture of various diameters $D_{a}$ (Fig.~\ref{fig:aper1} b)~).
+In this case, the aperture center coincides with the center of the septum (both on the cylinder axis) so that cylindrical symmetry is maintained.
 At both $T=0.625$~K and $T=1.25$~K, no superflow is observed through apertures with diameters less than 3~\AA .
 As the aperture diameter is increased, the superfluid fraction increases to reach the values corresponding to those of reservoirs without a septum (see Fig.~\ref{fig:tube_sf}).
-At $T=0.625$~K, the simulations show non-negligible superflow through the hole with diameter larger than 4$\AA$ while the diameter of the aperture should be larger than $\sim$5~\AA~ to observe significant superfluid fraction at $T=1.25$~K. The empirical healing length of the $^4$He fluid at $T=0.625$~K and $T=1.25$~K are calculated from Eq.(\ref{eqn:healing}) to be 4.27~\AA~ and 6.04~\AA, respectively.
-Our data shows that $\rho_{s}/\rho$ is suppressed below unity for either temperature when their respective aperture diameters satisfy $D_{a} \lesssim 2\xi(T)$, which is consistent with weak link behavior.
-Conversely, for $D_{a}$ larger than $2\xi(T=0.625~\text{ K})$, the superfluid fraction reaches unity (within statistical error), see Fig.\ref{fig:aper1} (b).
+At $T=0.625$~K and $T=1.25$~K, the simulations show non-negligible superflow through the hole with diameter larger than 5~\AA.
+The empirical healing length of superfluid $^4$He at $T=0.625$~K and $T=1.25$~K is calculated from Eq.(\ref{eqn:healing}) to be 4.27~\AA~ and 6.04~\AA, respectively.
+For $D_{a}$ larger than $2\xi(T=0.625~\textrm{ K})$, the superfluid fraction reaches unity (within statistical error).
+Conversely, $\rho_{s}/\rho$ falls below unity for both $T=0.625$~K and $T=1.25$~K when the aperture diameter satisfies $D_{a} \lesssim 2\xi(T)$.
+Therefore, these data are consistent with the formation of a superfluid $^{4}$He weak link in a cylindrically symmetric nanoscale channel at a temperature $T$ such that $2\xi(T) \approx D_{a}$.
+One implication of this result is that in order to decrease the temperature at which an array of nanoscale apertures behaves as a weak link from $T=1.25$~K to $T=0.625$~K, $D_{a}$ must be reduced by $\sim$ 4 \AA, indicating that atomic-scale imperfections in the fabrication of the nanoscale aperture array can affect the sharpness of the critical temperature for weak link formation.